nct0804/FWE25-personal-project/README.md

 # FWESS251121462 - Project Overview

 Our travel booking web app simplifies trip planning for creating and organizing itineraries.
-Easily manage destinations, track activities, and manage your budget(Freestyle #1) with integrated currency exchange function(Freestyle #2).
+Easily manage destinations, track activities, and manage your budget with integrated currency exchange function.

 # Set up the project with Docker!!
 For some reasons i couldn't install and run MongoDB locally, so i had been working on and running everything through Docker!
 (Life Saver!).